SteveBenz/ProgressiveColonizationSystem/README.md

    1. Create the resource gathering mechanic
        1. Create a configurable part for storing Stuff
        2. Create a KSP Resource for Tiered Stuff resource
-       3. Create a scanning lab (using skin from infrared telescope?)
+       3.  (complete)Create a scanning lab (using skin from infrared telescope?)
        4. Figure out how to make magic spots and waypoints to them
        5. Make the Tier-1+ drill require being at a magic spot to work
    2. Create shinies resource chain